Psychology of Interior Design: How Decor Affects Your Emotions at Home

 Red represents fire, love, and anger – it reminds us of passionate energy.
 This color can increase metabolism and blood pressure – for better or worse.
 In a dining space, studies have found that people may rush to eat in a red room.
 This powerful color should be used sparingly or for a specific purpose.
 In feng shui, red represents good fortune.
 A more muted red-like terracotta, however, can be peaceful.

 Pink represents happiness, love, and peace.
+It’s red mixed with white.
 It is a great option for lovers of red as a calming alternative and is great for children’s bedrooms.
 Mixed with delicate or lacy white fabrics, it can complement a Bohemian style quite well.

 Blue represents confidence, openness, and stability.
 The most popular color for living rooms is light blue for its calming effect.
-Avoid darker blues, as they can evoke feelings of sadness.
+Envisioning the sky clearly brings in nature and positivity.
+Darker blues can be bold and luxurious.

 The best way to find inspiration is to look at other designs!
 View our photo gallery for examples of our favorite styles, or follow us on Pinterest.